10 Steps for Doing Short Term Missions Trips Well

 So where does that leave me?
 On the fence, I guess.
 I actually wrote about this tension in a blog on my first six month trip to Africa in 2006.

-Now that I am in the States, I am more interested in influencing how we can do missions with integrity.
+Now that I am in the States for this season, I am more interested in influencing how we can do missions healthily and with integrity.
 Both short term and long term.
-This is something I’m really passionate about and it’s time for me to pull my big girl pants on and finally address this issue.

-Firstly, I have to be honest and say that I think the only reason that most missionaries invite or allow short term teams to come over is not to see your shiny faces, but because they secretly hope this will give your church or organization more ownership in what they are doing, that you will “buy in,” so to speak, and continue to support their ministry financially.
+Firstly, I have to be honest and say that I think the major reason most missionaries invite or allow short term teams to come over is not just to see your shiny faces, but because we secretly hope this will give your church or organization more ownership in what they are doing, that you will “buy in,” so to speak, and continue to support our ministry financially.

-They think they will get some kind of stamp of approval and be legitimized to remain on the missions budget.
-(A bonus would to be to get a long-term volunteer out of the deal, but this rarely ever happens)
+We think it will give us a stamp of approval to remain on the missions budget.
+(A bonus would to be to get a long-term volunteer out of the deal)

 But that’s what it boils down to:

-We need money and people.
+We need money and long term people.
 Missionaries and ministries need money to operate and they rely upon the generous donors in America and the rest of the developed world to provide it.
+We don’t always need teams.
+It should be up to the locals to carefully pray about and determine if they need a team at that particular time.

 Ok, so let’s assume, you still want to do a short term missions trip.
 I’ll define “short term trip” to be anything between 1 week to 3 months, although most church trips are typically 7-10 days.
-Ok so now that you’ve assumed I half-way know what I’m talking about, let’s get to the brass tacks.
+Think about this:

 In his book Toxic Charity, Robert Lupton writes,